 Identify the problem & Targeted Audience

 The first step is to identify the problem.
 This is a very important step as you should know what the underlying issue is.
 Only then will you be able to look for relevant solutions?
 The best thing is to interview the people who have experienced the problem.
 And then focus on creating web server apps that will solve the problem.

 User research is a step that can not be ignored.
 Understanding user demands and their issue is necessary.
 By doing market research you will know what is the scope of the problem and what services your competitors are providing for the issue.
 This will help you get useful insights.
 By doing market and competitor research businesses can create unique products and services that will help them gain market share.
 As Tom Eisenmann said:

 “The biggest culprit behind failure is not finding a strong unmet need and a differentiated and defendable solution for that need.”

 Now you must have known the basics of how to create a web app.
 After doing research you need to consider the features and functionalities that you will include.
 The features should address the problem and give a reasonable solution.
-Try to consider factors like speed, security but the app should also be user friendly.
-It’s best if you apply the MoSCoW approach.
-MoSCoW stands for:
+Try to consider factors like speed, and security but the app should also be user-friendly.
+It’s best if you apply the Moscow approach.
+Moscow stands for:

 - Mo — Must have features

 - Co — Could have features